Volatiles in Silicate Melts

 Of course to do SSNMR one needs a solid, so I work with glasses quenched from silicate melts.
 By definition, a glass represents the structure of a liquid at the "glass transition".
 To study melts above the glass transition Bjorn Mysen and Dionysis Foustoukos use Raman spectroscopy and "hydrothermal diamond anvil cells"; where NMR is still useful in benchmarking glass structures quantitatively to calibrate the Raman spectra with glasses prior to forming melts at much high T. This is the only game in town.

 One of the things I hear all the time is "don't we already know this?" in particular, in regards to how water interacts with silicate melts.
-I agree that you would resonably think this was the case, people have been studying this for over 50 years, but recent experiments that I have performed with collaborators indicates that we DO NOT UNDERSTAND why water does what it does in silicate melts (Collaborators in Alphabetic order): Mike Ackerson, Celia Dalou, Dionysis Foustoukos, Charles Le Losq, Bjorn Mysen and Ying Wang.
+I agree that you would resonably think this was the case, people have been studying this for over 50 years, but recent experiments that I have performed with collaborators indicates that we DO NOT UNDERSTAND why water does what it does in silicate melts [update: I now know a bit more, stay tuned].
+(Collaborators in Alphabetic order): Mike Ackerson, Celia Dalou, Dionysis Foustoukos, Charles Le Losq, Bjorn Mysen and Ying Wang.

 It seems so simple - at least with regards to the silicate oxide network- water has to do one of two different things 1) either dissolve in the melt as H2O or 2) hydrolyze silyl ether linkages (Si-O-Si) via the reaction: